 We are a distinct and dynamic community of creative dedic…More about Florida International University ›

-Click here for more information about Art Institute of Washington.
+Click here for more information about Anderson University.

 Interior Design is a four-year bachelor of science program accredited by the Council for Interior Design Accreditation (CIDA).
 The curriculum focuses on the design of the near environment, the aesthetic and functional aspects of space planning, furnishings and materials, lighting and mechanical equipment, and the integration of these aspects of the built environment to fit the needs of the user.
 A professionally supervised internship is required.
 Student work from courses in the major may be retained by the program for accreditation and exhibit purposes.